Tracy McGrady and Shannon Sharpe Agree on Michael Jordan’s Aura

 If there’s one NBA conversation that won’t go away, it’s the GOAT debate between Michael Jordan and LeBron James.
-It’s been raging for years, and it’s only getting more contentious as LeBron continues breaking records now in his 23rd season.
+It’s been raging for years, and has gotten more contentious with LeBron breaking records now in his 23rd season.
+Where people stand on the debate usually comes down to when they were born, though exceptions are there.

-McGrady concurred, and he brought it back to a time that he saw Jordan play.
-“I’m glad you said that,” he said, “and people really don’t understand.
+McGrady concurred.
+“I’m glad you said that.
+And people really don’t understand.
 That aura is a real thing, bro.
 For real.
-His aura is like none other.”
+His aura is like none other,” he said, before taking the discussion back to a time that he saw Jordan play.

 “Bruh, MJ walks out of that locker room my dude.
 Naw, naw, it’s like he was glowing, bro.
 He had like this aura around him, I’m telling you … This is the golden era of basketball, that’s how I got to watch him, right? … He didn’t seem real,” McGrady explained.